 When you feel dizzy or light-headed, it’s because your brain isn’t getting enough blood.
 Most of the time, dizziness goes away quickly on its own or is easily treated.
-Here are the most common causes of light-headedness:

 - Dehydration (your body does not have enough water) because of vomiting, diarrhea, or fever

 - Blood pressure drop, particularly from standing up quickly

 - Low blood sugar, especially among people with diabetes